Intelligent-CAT-Lab/FlakyDoctor/README.md

 cd FlakyDoctor
 bash -x src/setup.sh |& tee setup.log
 ```
-2. Create an `.env` which includes your local path of model [Magicoder](https://huggingface.co/ise-uiuc/Magicoder-S-DS-6.7B) (you can skip this step if only running GPT-4):
+2. Create a `.env` which includes your local path of model [Magicoder](https://huggingface.co/ise-uiuc/Magicoder-S-DS-6.7B) (you can skip this step if only running GPT-4):
 ```
 echo "Magicoder_LOAD_PATH=[Your local path of Magicoder checkpoints]" > .env
 ```